ratfishes/ratfishes.github.io/_posts/2017-01-03-democracy.markdown

 2. Prohibition wouldn't work,
 3. individuals should be free to make this choice for themselves.

-In his third point, Naam writes that
+For his third point, Naam writes that

 >Western democracies are founded on the principle that governments exist to protect the freedoms of individuals.